-When selling handmade goods like vinyl crafts, it can be challenging to determine exactly how much to charge for your products.
-However, pricing your crafts correctly is essential for running a successful and profitable business.
+When selling handmade goods like vinyl crafts, it can be challenging to determine precisely how much to charge for your products.
+However, pricing your crafts correctly is essential for running a successful and profitable craft business.

 One way to come up with prices is by factoring in the cost of materials, the time spent creating the item, and any associated expenses, such as packaging and shipping fees.
 In addition, staying conscious of market trends and competitors’ prices can help inform your own pricing strategy.